 This is also a fairly luxurious mask, and you can take a look at the Better Sleep Luxurious Silk Sleeping Mask (below) as an alternative in luxury and tactile delight.

 #5.
-Alaska Bear – Natural Silk Sleep Mask & Blindfold, Super-smooth Eye Mask (great for luxury)
+Alaska Bear – Natural Silk Sleep Mask & Blindfold, Super-smooth Eye Mask (best for luxury)

 The Alaska Bear – Natural Silk Sleep Mask & Blindfold, Super-smooth Eye Mask is made with 100 percent Mulberry silk which is the best quality silk on the market.
 Both the filling and the cover are Mulberry silk which gives this mask the unique property of being able to regulate temperature.